 To get this done in plenty of time, 811 recommend that you call them at least 72 hours before you’re planning to dig.

-To create a solid foundation for your new driveway, you’ll need to clear away any existing driveway as well as digging up the topsoil.
-This leaves a firm subsoil that will serve as the load-bearing base.
+To create a solid foundation for your new driveway, you’ll need to clear away any existing driveway as well as digging up the grass and topsoil.
+This leaves a firm subsoil that will serve as the load-bearing base layer or layers.

 Now that you’ve double-checked that it’s safe to dig, it’s time to clear out the area where your new gravel driveway will go.